Creative Dundee

 Creativity Impacts: InGAME and Beyond at DCA, Aug 2023.
 Photo by Holly Quinn (Studio QN)

 Investing in our creative ecosystem and infrastructure is essential.
-Creative freelancers, businesses and cultural organisations are crucial to our future — impacting our quality of life, sense of identity, health & wellbeing, education, tourism and business innovation.
+Creative freelancers, businesses and cultural organisations are crucial to the city’s future — impacting our quality of life, sense of identity, health and wellbeing, education, tourism and business innovation.

 For Creative Dundee this intersection is key to true, long-term inclusive prosperity.